My introduction to techwear – Let’s Talk Clothes #41

 What I like about techwear

 For me, the whole point of techwear is this space of feeling of total freedom against the weather, the constraints of freedom of movement.
-What a pleasure to be able to run up the stairs without fear of cracking your crotch or to go out to do your shopping in complete peace in the pouring rain.
+What a pleasure to be able to run up the stairs without fear of cracking your crotch or to go out to do your shopping in peace in the pouring rain.

 Man in the rain.